basdirks/dragonfly/README.md

 ## Models

 A model describes an entity.
 It has a name and one or more fields.
 A field has a name and a type.
-A type can be an array, a primitive type, an enum, or another model.
+A type can be an array, a primitive type, or a reference to an enum or a model.

 Primitive types are: